daniel-johnson/Library/README.md

 # My Library - Books that I am reading, or have read.

 ### Being Mortal
-The name really says all you need to know
+I highly recommend.
+The title is perfect:
-> Being Mortal - Medicine, and what really matters in the end.
+> Being Mortal - Medicine, and what really matters in the end

-Highly recommended.

 ### Tartine Bread
 Bread porn.
 If you've ever wanted to make sourdough bread their first recipe, the country loaf, is the best.
 The best.